TomSssM/MyCodewars/task-archieve/partition-labels/task.md

 <img src=image.png width=550 />

-Then follow one of the two Approaches of the `One Pointer One Array and HashMap` Task Type in the "Task Type" spoiler
+Then follow one of the two Approaches of the `Array and HashMap` Task Type in the "Task Type" spoiler

 </details>